AshutoshSingh47/E-Commerce/README.md

-# E-Commerce
+# FitNationX
-It's a final year college project based on E-Commerce
+It's a final year college project based on FitNationX

 Before cloning this repository make sure you have the following configurations in your system.